dgraph-io/pydgraph/README.md

 ```

 **Note**
 ``drop_op="TYPE"`` just removes a type definition from the DQL schema.
 No data is removed from the cluster.
-The operation does not drop the predciates definitions nor the predicate values.
+The operation does not drop the predicates associated with the type.